Pamita12/Power-BI/README.md

 2. `/about`: Displays the about page.
 3. `/data`: Connects to the SQLite database, retrieves student health data, and displays it in a table.
 4. `/group_info`: Displays the names of the group 10 members
+## Contributing
+All 4 members of group 10 contributed imensely to make this project a success, kudos to a good job done.
+We also want to thank our lecturer, Professor Simranjeet, for the knowledge she impacted on us, that has enabled us to successfully develop this project.
+We appreciate all your kind assistance.
+## Authors & contributors
+The list of all 4 members of Group 10 who contributed to the project is detailed in the group_info page.
 ## License
 The `flask_project` is the final group project for the Introduction to Python Programming (DAB 111) course under the St. Clair Data Analytics for Business Program.
 ## References